codingneverends/NITCMarket/README.md

 2.Change upload Folder path such that it refernce to storage folder if needed.

-3.Create tdatabase called 'nitmarket' and import nitcarket.sql.
+3.Create database called 'nitmarket' and import nitcmarket.sql.

 4.Change mysql crendiantials if needed.